 The duties of ad hoc committees and committees of inquiry are laid down in the resolution adopted by Parliament on their formation.
 These committees are continuously established and dissolved in the course of a parliamentary term.

 Only Members of Parliament can act as officers or members of a committee of inquiry.
 Ad hoc committees, on the other hand, may consist of members who are not Members of Parliament, but they do not enjoy the right to vote.
+However, the positions for chairperson and vice chairperson are limited to Members of Parliament.
+Additionally, these rules shall not apply to an ad hoc committee nominating public officials elected by Parliament.

-Both ad hoc committees and committees of inquiry submit a report of their findings to Parliament, which discusses the report and votes on whether or not to accept it.
+Committees of inquiry submit a report of their findings to Parliament, which discusses the report and votes on whether or not to accept it.